Johnson-f/Zaned-frontend/app/api/cron/README.md

 2. **401 Unauthorized errors**: Check that `CRON_SECRET` is set in Vercel environment variables
 3. **Backend errors**: Check the backend API is accessible and responding correctly
 4. **Timezone issues**: All schedules are in UTC.
 Adjust accordingly for your timezone needs.
+5. **Hobby plan limitations**: Vercel Hobby plan only supports daily cron jobs.
+For more frequent jobs, use Supabase Edge Functions or pg_cron.